testflows/TestFlows-WebSite/source/_posts/blog/testing-super-mario-using-a-behavior-model-part2.md

 ## Model code structure

+With the model’s `expect` entry point in place, here’s the minimal modular scaffold it plugs into.

-For the model, we use an object-oriented code structure that combines **inheritance** and **composition** to create a modular, scalable design.
+We'll use an object-oriented code structure that combines **inheritance** and **composition** to create a modular, scalable design.

 **Inheritance** provides shared functionality: each game object model inherits from a base [Model](https://github.com/testflows/Examples/blob/v1.0/SuperMario/tests/models/base.py#L6) class that implements common operations like collision detection, position tracking, and key state queries.